Williams FW42

 The Williams FW42 was a Formula One racing car designed by Paddy Lowe, Doug McKiernan and Dave Wheater for the ROKiT Williams Racing team, to compete in the 2019 FIA Formula One World Championship.
 The car made its competitive debut at the 2019 Australian Grand Prix, driven by the reigning 2018 FIA Formula 2 Champion George Russell who was making his Formula One début; and Robert Kubica, who returned for his first racing season in Formula One since 2010, after recovering from life-threatening injuries suffered in a rally car accident in early 2011.

+The car was notably suffered with a build quality problems, poor performance and reliability issues, making it the worst Williams car and the worst car of the entire 2019 grid.

 Development and testing

 The Williams FW42 was forced to miss the first two days of pre-season testing as the car had not been completed in time.
 The car finally got out on track during the middle of the third day of testing, and its first shakedown was performed by Russell who completed 23 laps.
 Throughout the remaining days of testing the team mostly conducted aero tests, with the drivers running a limited number of flying laps due to setbacks in the car's development, lack of parts, and the track time lost during the team's absence during the first two and a half days of testing.
 The car completed 567 laps during the tests, the fewest of any teams, and was unable to match the pace of other competitors.
 Its fastest time was 1.9 seconds slower than the quickest lap of testing posted by Sebastian Vettel driving for Ferrari, and over half a second behind the rest of the grid.